CS2103JAN2017-T09-B3/main/docs/UserGuide.md

       hh:mm (e.g 12:15)
       hh :mm am/pm (e.g 9:15pm)
       hh am/pm (e.g 10am)

 * If only time is given in ending date time, date is automatically specified as today.
-* If only time is given in starting date time, starting date is automatically specified as ending date.
+* If only time is given in starting date time,starting date is automatically specified as ending date.
 If there is ending date, starting date is automatically specified as today
 * After adding, the task is automatically highlighted
 * Supported types of task:

       Floating task: a task without date time
       Deadline task: a task with an ending date time Planning task: a task with an starting date time
       Event: a task with starting and ending date time

 **Examples:**

    * add Buy dinner